mdlb83/rvwb11.02.25/PROJECT_SUMMARY.md

 - Google Maps API keys need to be configured for maps to work
 - Some campground entries may have missing/null data (currently filtered out)

+### 🔄 Enhancement Needed
+- **Keyboard dismissal on map touch**: After searching, when user touches the map, the keyboard should automatically dismiss to improve UX

 ## Development Notes

 ### Important Commands